 - A new risk class is introduced for subordinated debt, equity and other capital instruments not deducted from regulatory capital or risk weighted at 250 per cent under Basel III (i.e., threshold deductions).
 Speculative unlisted equity exposures will be risk weighted at 400 per cent and all other equity holdings at 250 per cent.

 - A more granular treatment will apply to residential real estate, distinguishing between different types of portfolio, which is considerably more complex than the Basel II standard.

 - A new treatment for commercial real estate will be introduced based on the loan-to-value ratio, and whether repayment is materially dependent on cash flows generated by the property.

-ix Internal ratings-based approach (January 2023)
+viii Internal ratings-based approach to credit risk (January 2023)